Resilience and Mindfulness: A Practical Guide to Inner Balance

 A person practicing yoga at sunrise, a daily habit that supports both physical and mental well-being

-Mental well-being is like physical fitness; it requires consistent, daily habits.
+Mental well-being is like physical fitness; it requires consistent, daily habits to stay strong.
+It’s about proactive care, not just reactive treatment.

 The Foundational Habits for a Healthy Mind